Syncfusion AI Assistant

 NOTE

-The Visible mode is the default mode for form fields in SfPdfViewer.
+The Visible mode is the default for form fields in SfPdfViewer.

-This flexibility ensures precise control over which form fields are displayed or printed as needed.
+This flexibility enables precise control over which form fields are visible in the viewer and in print output.

 The following code snippet shows how to add a form field that is visible in the viewer but excluded from printing in the SfPdfViewer component.